arnav-patil-12/arnav-patil-12/README.md

 I am an Indsutrial Engineering Student at the University of Toronto, specializing in Operations Research with a minor in Artificial Intelligence Engineering.
-Right now, I'm learning more about the fundamentals of machine learning, while expanding on my technical skillset.
+Right now, I'm learning more about machine learning (ML) and data structures and algorithms (DSA), while expanding on my technical skillset.
 Outside of my classes, I am involved with the Engineering Society (EngSoc) and the IEEE UofT Student Branch (IEEE UofT).

 ## Featured Projects